rjankovic/bifabrik/README.md

 >
 > bifabrik configuration aims to cover many aspects of the lakehouse so that you can define your conventions once, use it repeatedly, and override when neccessary.

-See the [github page](https://rjankovic.github.io/bifabrik/tutorial/configuration.html) for more details on this.

 ### Spark SQL transformations
 Enough with the files!
 Let's make a simple Spark SQL transformation, writing data to another SQL table - a straightforward full load: